|

 Bay is a popular option, boasting a stunning sandy beach, protected

-five best coral reef diving spots in the world, it promises outstanding
+reef diving spots in the world, it promises outstanding snorkeling.
+At

-on snorkeling trips, with rays, fire fish and octopus as regular
+with rays, fire fish and octopus as regular features.

 |